 PITI sometimes includes private mortgage insurance (PMI) but not always.
 If you have to pay PMI, ask if it is included in the PITI you’re offered).

-Having Problems Getting a mortgage?
+Having Problems Getting a mortgage or a Good Mortgage Rate?

 I’ve had some credit problems.
 Will I have to pay more for my mortgage loan?